 Just heed the warnings as it can be dangerous for your laptop’s health (although it does now include an alarm function for the maximum temperature allowed).

 Click here to see an overview of the Furmark Benchmark: Click Here

 A much less risky test but one which is just as important is your laptop’s RAM.
 Unfortunately, RAM can degrade over time, so keeping a check on the stability of your RAM will help protect your essential data and programs that may be using it.

 The best tried and tested stress test application for RAM, in our opinion, is MemTest86+ which seems to have been around forever.

 The interface may be starting to look a bit dated, but it now supports 64-bit architecture and DDR4 RAM in addition to DDR2 and DDR3 RAM chips.

-When you download Mem86+ you simply load it on to a USB flash drive or, if you’re old school, burn on to a CD.
-Boot from the USB or whichever media you chose, then leave it to do its work, preferably overnight.
+When you download Mem86+ you simply load it onto a USB flash drive or, if you’re old school, burn on onto a CD.
+Boot from the USB or whichever media you chose, then leaves it to do its work, preferably overnight.